Heart Disease in Dogs (CHF in Dogs)

 - Tetrology of Fallot

-The treatment your dog needs will depend on the type of heart disease they have.
+The treatment your dog needs will depend entirely on the type of heart problem they have.
+Follow the links above for more information about treating a specific type of heart disease.
+However, common treatments include:

 - Monitoring.
-Some heart conditions don’t need treatment in their early stages.
-However, if this is the case, it’s important to monitor them closely and take them for regular heart checks.
+Some heart conditions don’t need treatment in the early stages.
+However, if this is the case, it’s likely that your vet will ask you to monitor your dog and return for regular check-ups.

 - Medication.
-Most common types of heart disease can be managed with medicines, careful monitoring and the right care.
-Treatment with medications doesn’t often cure the problem, but it can significantly slow progression down and reduce symptoms.
-It’s important to be aware that, even with medication, most dogs with heart disease develop worse symptoms in time.
+Most common types of heart disease can be managed with medicines, careful monitoring and lifestyle changes.
+Heart medications may not cure your dog’s problem, but may slow its progression down and reduce symptoms.
+It’s important to be aware that even with medication, most types of heart disease get progressively worse with time.

-Screening programs.
-Because some breeds are prone to heart disease, screening programs have been set up to prevent problems being continually passed from parents to their puppies.
-If you are considering getting a dog, make sure you do your research and check what screening might be necessary before you pick a puppy or breeder.
+There isn’t much you can do to prevent your dog from getting heart disease once it’s been born, but there are a few different heart-screening programs that have been set up to prevent heart disease being passed from parent to puppies.
+If you are considering getting a dog, make sure you do your research and check what screening might be necessary in your chosen breed.

 Treatment for heart disease can be very expensive especially as it usually involves life-long monitoring and medications.
 It’s important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
 There is often more than one treatment option, so if one doesn’t work for you and your dog then your vet may be able to offer another.